-- Providing entrepreneurial leadership, setting the Group's strategic objectives and ensuring that the necessary financial and human resources are in place for the Group to meet its objectives. - Overseeing the process for evaluating the adequacy and effectiveness of internal controls, risk management, financial reporting and compliance to safeguard shareholders' interest and the Company's assets. - Reviewing the performance of management and overseeing succession planning for management. - Identifying the key stakeholder groups and recognise that their perceptions affect the Company's reputation. - Setting the Group's values and standards (including ethical standards) and ensuring the obligations to shareholders and other stakeholders are understood and met. - Considering sustainability issues as part of the strategic formulation.
+- Providing entrepreneurial leadership, setting the Group's strategic objectives and ensuring that the necessary financial and human resources are in place for the Group to meet its objectives. - Overseeing the process for evaluating the adequacy and effectiveness of internal controls, risk management, financial reporting and compliance to safeguard shareholders' interest and the Company's assets. - Reviewing the performance of management and overseeing succession planning for management. - Identifying the key stakeholder groups and recognise that their perceptions affect the Company's reputation. - Setting the Group's values and standards (including ethical standards) and ensuring proper accountability within the Company and that the obligations to shareholders and other stakeholders are understood and met. - Considering sustainability issues as part of the strategic formulation.